lareponse/badhat/add/doc/readme-addbad.md

 - Read source or spec when behavior is unclear
 - Use frameworks judiciously—understand their lifecycle, conventions, and trade-offs

 **Example:** Many PHP developers cannot write efficient PDO queries because they've only used ORMs.
-BADDAD treats SQL as a first-class language.
+BADHAT treats SQL as a first-class language.

 ### 3. Build for Your Users, Not Vendor Lock-In